Gash21/pokemon-dex/README.md

 # Mini PokéDex
 Hello, my name is Galih Arghubi, I am Fullstack Developer.
 First, I want to say sorry for not using automated test.
 But I already do a scenario test on this project.
+I am using ReactJS as framework for this project and using Redux for global state management.
-Please kindly check this submission, your response will meant a lot for me.
+Please kindly check my submission, your response will meant a lot for me.

 ## Getting Started